 On September 3, 2004, Chris Radek filed a shareholder derivative action in the District Court of Harris County, Texas naming Herbert R. Allen, Richard L. China, William W. Reynolds, Britt Rice, David A. Miller, Ronald P. Badie, Donald P. Hodel, Alan R. Sielbeck, C. Byron Snyder, Donald C. Trauscht, and James D. Woods as individual defendants and IES as nominal defendant.
 On July 15, 2005, plaintiff filed an amended shareholder derivative petition alleging substantially similar factual claims to those made in the putative class action, and making common law claims against the individual defendants for breach of fiduciary duties, misappropriation of information, abuse of control, gross mismanagement, waste of corporate assets, and unjust enrichment.
 On September 16, 2005, defendants filed special exceptions or, alternatively, a motion to stay the derivative action.
 On November 11, 2005, Plaintiff filed a response to defendants' special exceptions and motion to stay.
-A hearing on defendants' special exceptions and motion to stay took place on January 9, 2006.
-Following that hearing, the parties submitted supplemental briefings relating to the standard for finding director self-interest in a derivative case.
+A hearing on defendants' special exceptions and motion to stay to be standard for finding director self-interest in a derivative case.